tamucc-comp-bio/classroom_repo_2024/lectures/lecture00.md

 ---

-### [Set Up SSH Permissions Key](../resources/Github_SSH.pdf) And Say Goodbye to Passwords

----

-### Clone the text book's repository to your computer
+### Clone the "Computing Skills For Biologists" text book's repository to your computer

-We will use the open source files that accompany the CSB text book in lectures and assignments.
+We will use the open source files that accompany the CSB text book in some lectures and assignments.

 1. Open a terminal window
 	* For Win laptops, use `Windows Terminal` to open Ubunutu.